pingswept/me30-website/content/logistics/projects-archive.md

 {{< /expand >}}

 {{< expand "7.
 When can we get help?" "..." >}}
-Regular lab times have ended, but there are extra office hours in Nolop the week of Dec.
-12:
+Regular labs have ended, but there will be extra office hours in Nolop the week of Dec.
+9.

 <!--* Mon., 12/11 - Gabe 1:30-2:30pm, Zosia 5-7pm, Theresa 7-8pm
 * Tue., 12/12 - Anna 12:30-2:30pm, Theresa 3:30-4:30pm, Zosia 5-7pm